How many writing tools and software programs do you need to write?

 I’m certainly not an advocate of AI writing, but for ideas, brainstorming, or outlining, they are very useful tools.

-Of the three, I tend to favor Bing Chat now because it provides links to sources so I can verify facts and the reliability of the information.
+Of the three, I tend to favor Bing Copilot now because it provides links to sources so I can verify facts and the reliability of the information.

 The other advantage is being able to ask follow-up questions to queries.